 The first condition usually means it can be applied to a liquid or to a gas that has a relatively low velocity such that large changes in pressure do not occur.
 The second condition is a bit vague at best but assumes other forces, such as caused by pressure changes or body forces are much larger than frictional forces which may be valid when the viscosity is low, and/or when spatial velocity derivatives are not too large.
 The third term is self explanatory and disallows local acceleration.
 The last term requires the identification of a streamline and that the evaluation of Eqn.
 (3.1) occurs between two points along the streamline.
-A streamline by definition, and as is stated in chapter 2, assures that the velocity vector is tangent to the same at the starting and ending point such that the three terms sum to the same value at these two points and as such can be set equal to each other.
+A streamline by definition, and as is stated in chapter 2, assures that the velocity vector is tangent to the streamline.
+The Bernoulli equation can also be expressed by saying that the constant in the equation is the same at the starting and ending point such that the three terms sum to the same value at these two points and as such can be set equal to each other.
 Most students reading this will have a fairly extensive use of Eqn.
 (3.1) and there are many examples that can be found on the internet.
 The derivation of this equation is also available in many introductory fluid mechanics textbooks.
 The basic relationship stems from applying the momentum equation (without viscous forces included) along a streamline.
 This derivation will not be repeated here.